University of Manchester Student Accommodation

 Student Life at the University of Manchester

 The city of Manchester makes student life in this region unforgettable.
 With countless art galleries, museums, and local history hotspots, this area oozes with culture and heritage that any student can enjoy and appreciate on another level.
 However, if you’re seeking a little more excitement, don’t worry – Manchester has something for everyone.
-For example, the city offers its residents and visitors a lively music scene with countless bars, gig venues, and the all-famous Manchester Arena concert hall.
+For example, the city offers its residents and visitors a lively music scene with countless bars, gig venues, and the all-famous Manchester Arena concert hall, and there are some amazing nightclubs in Manchester for students to enjoy.
 At the same time, you won’t find yourself short of diversity celebrations with the Gay Village and colossal Chinatown sector.

 You’ll never be too far from a pub, café, or clothes shop – whatever want or need you may have.
 The high street is stuffed with designer boutiques and trendy budget brands, and you may want to go a bit further afield to the Trafford Centre, where you’ll find every shop you’ll ever need.